 - Organize sessions to educate your employees on the proper use, benefits, and harms of marijuana.

-- Conduct thorough inspections to make sure it’s not abused at workplace.
+- Conduct thorough inspections to make sure it’s not abused at the workplace.

 - Employee Your Safe Hub to have your employees anonymously report it’s abuse at work.